 Putting patients first

 While those days were difficult, Rodrique said he was fortunate that his background in cardiovascular disease at Merck helped him to better understand his parents’ diagnoses and have informed conversations with their doctors.
 At the same time, caring for his parents gave him an even greater appreciation for Merck’s dedication to putting patients first.

-“What’s kept me at this company for 35 years are the people who go above and beyond, day after day after day, for the patients we’re trying to help,” said Rodrique.
-“From our researchers to the people behind our educational programs, our focus is always the patient – people like my mom and dad.
-They’re who I keep in mind when I go to work, hoping I too can help patients, and all the caregivers out there, better navigate their disease.”
+“What kept me at this company for 35 years were the people who go above and beyond, day after day after day, for the patients we’re trying to help,” said Rodrique.
+“From our researchers to the people behind our educational programs, our focus has always been the patient — people like my mom and dad.
+They’re who I kept in mind when I went to work, hoping I too could help patients, and all the caregivers out there, better navigate their disease.”